"15% increase in fuel efficiency, accelerates faster, runs quieter."

 “...Nissan's many programming changes to the CVT are so substantial and so mimic a regular gearbox that if you did not know a CVT from a sock drawer, you would never question how the power from the engine is transferred..”- Autotrader

 “Nissan has done exhaustive CVT development, and it shows to excellent advantage in the new Pathfinder.”

 - Kelley Blue Book

-D-Step Logic Control is found in other Nissan CVT equipped models such as 2016 Altima, 2016 Murano and the sporty 2017 Maxima.
+D-Step Logic Control is found in other Nissan CVT equipped models such as Altima, Pathfinder, Murano and the sporty Maxima.
 RPMs build as speed increases providing enhanced drivability with a direct, crisp shift feel – there’s no “hunting” or shift shock.
-For the 2017 Pathfinder, the advanced XTRONIC transmission design also helps keep engine RPM optimized while towing without the typical “hunting for a gear” feel.
+On CVT equipped Nissan SUVs like the Pathfinder, the advanced XTRONIC transmission design also helps keep engine RPM optimized while towing without the typical “hunting for a gear” feel.